*Updated February 2022*

-Give your child a spoon and an egg and encourage her to walk fast or run across the room balancing the spoon.
+Give your child a spoon and an egg and encourage them to walk fast or run across the room balancing the egg on the spoon.

 This is great for practicing balance and hand eye coordination but it also works well for building vocabulary and expanding words into phrases.